masasakano/rangeary/.github/README.md

 for `x` can be defined in this class.

-The element objects for `Rangeary` can be anthing that can form RangeExtd objects, not only Numeric (or Real) but anything Comparable.  `Rangeary` accepts the built-in Range-class objects for the elements in initialization, too, providing it is a valid (`Range#valid? == true`) ones for the
+The element objects for `Rangeary` can be anything that can form RangeExtd objects, not only Numeric (or Real) but anything Comparable.  `Rangeary` accepts the built-in Range-class objects for the elements in initialization, too, providing it is a valid (`Range#valid? == true`) ones for the